Irish Soda Bread

 Last but not least, use the tip of your knife to puncture a slit in each of the 4 quarters.
 This is so important!
 My teacher at Ballymaloe explained that you have to do this in order to let the faeries out!

-Bake the bread at a very high temperature initially (450 degrees F; this is not a typo!), then turn the oven down and finish baking at a slightly lower temp.
-This will really help the bread to rise nice and fluffy!
+Bake the bread at a very high temperature initially (450°F; this is not a typo!), then turn the oven down and finish baking at a slightly lower temp.
+This will really help the bread to rise nicely and be fluffy!

 You’ll know your soda bread is done baking when it’s golden and crusty, and it makes a hollow sound when you tap it with the tips of your fingers.